 ANCIENT BRISTLECONE PINE FOREST

+The Ancient Bristlecone Pine Forest is of great importance as it is the oldest forest know.
 All natural features are protected.
 No wood, rocks, or plant material may be removed.
 Each piece of wood, regardless how small, is of great importance in the scientific research of the Bristlecone Pine.

 These mountains have maintained most of their pristine character due to the sheer ruggedness of the terrain.
 Evidence of historic and prehistoric man's use of the area has been found.
 Vegetation includes creosote, shadscale scrub, big sagebrush, lush riparian areas in most of the canyons on the eastern slope and Pinyon-juniper woodland, bristlecone and limber pine on the higher reaches.